Lyy-iiis/LLM_project/README.md

 ## Detailed tasks
 ### Extract
-Two parts, from lyrics and from music, each with a LM.
+Two parts, from lyrics and from music.
+Qwen does both jobs well.

 Input : music

-Output : prompt/dictionary
+Output : prompt

 ### Process
 Throwing everything to GPT/GLM.

-Input : prompt/dictionary
+Input : prompt

-Output :  prompt/dictionary
+Output :  prompt

 ### Generate
-Generate image using the prompt/dictionary.
+Generate image using the prompt.

 Input : prompt/dictionary

 Output : image

+### Style Transfer
+Transfer the style of the image.
+Make it more like an illustration or a cover.

 # To run the codes
 ### Extract